Last Updated on

 1. I learned a lot of things.
 Now my experience is that I have started SEO which brings organic results in Google and using slow backlinks for attaining the No. 1 position.

-2. I took many years for obtaining the best keyword, so I struggled a lot.
-But finally, I got the good experience on keyword searching.
-This effort helps me to get the broad knowledge to find the best keywords on both micro niche and niche blogs.
+2. I took many years to obtain the best keyword, so I struggled a lot.
+But finally, I got a good experience in keyword searching.
+This effort helps me to get broad knowledge to find the best keywords on both micro-niche and niche blogs.